PaulBernier/chockablock/README.md

 ```bash
 npm run build
 ```
 The frontend will be built in a `dist` folder.
-It needs to be moved to `www` folder which is where the server is expecting to serve static assets from.
+It needs to be moved to `www` folder which is where the server app is expecting to serve static assets from.

 ### Database